libvips/libvips/doc/file-format.md

 ## The image data

 If `coding` is set to #VIPS_CODING_NONE, pixels are stored in native C format, that is, the native format of the machine that wrote the data.
-If you open a big-endian image on a little-endian machine, VIPS will automatically byte-swap for you.
-VIPS has 10 band formats, see #VipsBandFormat.
+If you open a big-endian image on a little-endian machine, libvips will automatically byte-swap for you.  libvips has 10 band formats, see #VipsBandFormat.
 Image data is stored as a simple list of scanlines, from the top of the image to the bottom.
 Pixels are band-interleaved, so RGBRGBRGBRGB, for example.
 There is no padding at the end of scanlines.

 If `coding` is set to #VIPS_CODING_LABQ, each pixel is four bytes, with 10 bits for L\* and 11 bits for each of a\* and b\*.
 These 32 bits are packed